 It has a fun cage with lots of amenities.

 The problem is this sleeping bag.
-See the green fuzzy blanket type thing?
+See the green fuzzy blanket thing?
 That’s where it sleeps and also spends 99 percent of it’s time.
-Now I understand, the world is a crazy place and we often feel like tiny insignificant bugs easily crushed by the swatter of life.
-It can be tempting to stay in bed with the covers over our heads, but when we do, we miss out on a lot of fun.
-Hedgehog could be playing on it’s wheel, or running up and down it’s ladder.
+Now I understand, the world is a crazy place.
+We often feel like tiny insignificant bugs easily crushed by the swatter of life and it can be tempting to stay in bed with the covers over our heads.
+But when we do, we miss out on a lot of fun.
+Hedgehog could be playing on it’s wheel, or running up and down it’s ramp.
 It could be eating some of it’s fun treats – dehydrated cricket or mealworm anyone?

 But instead it hides in it’s bag, under a towel, inside a drink cup, anywhere it can get away and pretend to be alone.